pmp-p/untitled-asteroids-pyray/README.md

 ## Core Gameplay

-<small>This game utilizes a state stack system to manage various game screens, enabling smooth transitions between menus and gameplay.
+This game utilizes a state stack system to manage various game screens, enabling smooth transitions between menus and gameplay.
 The core gameplay loop activates when the game enters the Gameplay state.
-The game involves avoiding randomly spawning asteroids, collecting treasures, and managing resources, with a progressive difficulty system that adapts as the player survives.<small>
+The game involves avoiding randomly spawning asteroids, collecting treasures, and managing resources, with a progressive difficulty system that adapts as the player survives.

 ### Asteroids
 Asteroids spawn randomly from the top of the screen and are deleted upon exiting the edges of the game window.
 Asteroids come in three types: Normal (Deals regular damage to the player upon collision), Icy (Deals less damage but freezes the player for a brief period), Fiery (Deals more damage to the player)